tonywoode/quickPlay/qp/tools/Multiloader/README.txt

 OR, TO SETUP MANUALLY IN QUICKPLAY
 ----------------------------------
-Imagine I have setup the PC Engine-CD emulator emulator Mednafen and I find that I have zipped .bin and .cue image files for my CD games.
+Imagine I have setup the PC-Engine CD emulator emulator Mednafen and I find that I have zipped .bin and .cue image files for my CD games.
 When I select it in Quickplay, I want a way to extract a game, pass it directly to mednafen, and start mednafen.

-We will setup a new emulator in Quickplay for the system we wish to load (say, NEC PC-Engine) That means we probably want to name the emulator "Mednafen PC-Engine Multiloader".
+We will setup a new emulator in Quickplay for the system we wish to load (say, NEC PC-Engine).
+That means we probably want to name the emulator "Mednafen PC-Engine Multiloader".
 We setup the emulator as if we are setting up Mednafen - we provide the path to mednafen.exe.
 Then we do this in the Command Line Parameters section:  In the command to run we fill in this:

-%Tool:MULTILOADER% "%EXEPATH%" "-cd"
+%Tool:MULTILOADER% "%ROM%" "%EXEPATH%" "-cd"

 NOTE THE QUOTATION MARKS.
+This will
-This will launch the Mutliloader tool setup by default in Quickplay (If you look at the tool you'll see it calls "%ROM%" for you), passing "%EXEPATH%" passes the path you just setup to Mednafen, and then passing the -cd parameter passes that parameter to Mednafen itself.
+*launch the Mutliloader tool setup by default in Quickplay *pass the Rom filepath to it so it can work out what to do with it *next passing "%EXEPATH%" passes the path you just setup to Mednafen *and then lastly passing the -cd parameter passes that parameter to Mednafen itself.
 The script will uncompress your image for you and pass it to Daemon tools.

 If, instead, Mednafen could take the uncompressed image file directly, so we didn't need Daemon Tools to mount it, we would tell Multiloader to 'Directly Mount' with a 1 at the end, like so: